roboticapples14/EcoLinker/README.md

 	- Input:
 		○ Species habitat
 		○ Terrain geotiff
-		○ Dollar amount available for restoration
-		○ N x N Matrix representing cost required to convert terrain of type i to terrain type j ○ (potentially connectivity + flow layers)
+		○ Dollar amount available for restoration (or num of pixels to convert) ○ N x N Matrix representing cost required to convert terrain of type i to terrain type j ○ (potentially connectivity + flow layers)
 		○ (potentially type of terrain to restore to)